 May this union bring you joy –

 This web page anticipates questions you might have regarding your wedding.
 When there are easy answers, you will perhaps find them here.
-Please know that for the most part these are guidelines and that the Rev. LeeAnne Watkins will be happy to field any of the more complex questions, and help you design an wedding that fits who you are
+Please know that for the most part these are guidelines and that our rector will be happy to field any of the more complex questions, and help you design an wedding that fits who you are

 What if we are not official members of St. Mary’s?

 It is church canon (law) that at least one of you has been baptized, and of course it is preferable if the couple is a part of the work and worship of St. Mary’s Episcopal Church.
 We believe that in marriage two people make a commitment to each other before God.
 We also believe that the church community makes a commitment to uphold these two people in their life together.
 To ask the congregation of St. Mary’s to make that commitment for you in good faith means we need to be in relationship with you.
-It is also true that there are as many life circumstances as there are people, and the Rev. Watkins is happy to discuss your particular situation with you.
-Exceptions can be made.
+It is also true that there are as many life circumstances as there are people, and our rector is happy to discuss your particular situation with you.

-Talk to the Rev. LeeAnne Watkins about your desire to be married in order to reserve the church building and her time.
-No wedding may be scheduled without her permission.
+Talk to our rector about your desire to be married in order to reserve the church building and her time.
+No wedding may be scheduled without their permission.